nishuR31/nishuR31/README.md

 ### <h2>Get in Touch</h2>
 Iâ€™m always excited to connect with fellow developers, share insights, and learn from the experiences of others.
 Whether you have questions, want to discuss a project, or just want to chat about tech, feel free to reach out!
 <br>
 You can email me at [nishangithub@gmail.com](mailto:nishangithub@gmail.com).
-Iâ€™m looking forward to engaging with the developer community and exchanging ideas with fellow developers and learn from their experiences.
+Iâ€™m looking forward to engaging with the developer community and exchanging ideas with fellow developers and learn from their experiences and difficulties.
 <br>
 <br>
   [![Gmail](https://img.shields.io/badge/EMAIL-EA4335?logo=gmail&logoColor=black)](mailto:nishangithub@gmail.com)